stefanzweifel/php-swiss-cantons/README.md

 ### `getName()`
 Return the Name for the given Canton.
-If the method is used without calling the `setLanguage()` Method first it will return the name in English.
+If the method is used without calling the `setLanguage()` method first, it will return the name in English.

 ```php
 $canton->getName(); // Grisons